rosette-api/java/publish/README.md

 publish your page, you should ask for them first.

 - Python/[PyPI](https://pypi.python.org)

-  `(cd python; python setup.py sdist upload)`
+  ` You will need a .pypirc file with the user/password for the account` `(cd python; python setup.py sdist upload)`

 - Java/[Maven Central](http://search.maven.org)